Mojang takes 'Minecraft' to the strategy realm with 'Minecraft Legends'

 Watch the trailer below:

-While there’s no release date beyond 2023, Mojang has shared that Minecraft Legends will be available on Xbox consoles and PC, and PC players will be able to pick it up on Steam.
+While there’s no release date beyond 2023, Mojang has shared that Minecraft Legends will be available on Xbox consoles and PC.
+PC players will be able to pick it up on Steam, where a Minecraft Legends page was launched shortly after its reveal.

+The Steam page offers some new details on what Minecraft Legends will entail – including player versus player (PvP) modes, the ability to form “valuable alliances” with “unexpected friends”, and more.

 Earlier in the month, Mojang released The Wild – an extensive new update for Minecraft that added two new biomes and a terrifying underground enemy.